AussieScorcher/BARS/Documentation/controller-guide.md

 > BARS Ground can be an incredibly useful tool to simulate the use of stopbars, but it's use is **not compulsory**.
 It is highly recommended controllers should revert to the default vatSys usage if the use of BARS Ground is becoming a hinderance to themselve.

 > [!NOTE]
 > Stopbars are positioned at runways, which by default are under the sole jurisdiction of ADC controllers.
 BARS Ground's stopbar functionality should only be utilised by **Tower (S2) or Approach (S3) controllers**.
-BARS Ground will check the connection callsign, as long as you are connected
+BARS Ground will check the connection callsign, as long as you are connected as Tower or Approach, it will be available.

 ## Setup